davidande/FSRM-ANTICRYPTO/README.md

 - FSRM_NoCrypto_2008.ps1 -> to be used with Windows Server 2008 and 2008 R2
 - FSRM_NoCrypto_2016.ps1 -> to be used with Windows Server 2012, 2012 R2 and 2016
 - extensions.old -> used to compare local en remote extensions list
+- ext-to-accept.txt -> is use to input all the extensions that are in the blocked list to be accepted
 - Readme.md -> this file
 - Licence